mieweb/docs/content/functions/system-administration/system-controls/datasend-queue.md

 * Syndromic Surveillance
 * 837 Professional Claims

-### Method Detail - The endpoint, typically stored in a Refer to Systems record (displays for certain selections based on the method selected)
+### Method Detail

+The endpoint, typically stored in a Refer to Systems record (displays for certain selections based on the method selected

+### Date

-### Date – enter a From & To date to narrow the search on when the item was sent
+Enter a From & To date to narrow the search on when the item was sent

+### Progress

-### Progress – Free text input to search for route progresses that begin with the text
+Free text input to search for route progresses that begin with the text

 ## Route Status Categories